5 Star Medicare Advantage Plan Ratings 2014/2015

 In Medicare’s Plan Finder you will see 5-star plans marked with a gold star icon, and find an exclamation mark icon next to poor performing plans.
 The overall score makes it easy for Medicare beneficiaries to compare plans, based on quality and past performance.

-Medicare uses 36 different quality signals for MAPs (Medicare advantage plans) and 17 signals for MA-PDs (Medicare advantage plans that include prescription drug coverage).
+Medicare uses over 30 different quality signals for MAPs (Medicare advantage plans) and over 15 signals for MA-PDs (Medicare advantage plans that include prescription drug coverage).
 The information is taken from member satisfaction surveys and health care providers in order to give overall performance star ratings.

 The criteria for MAPs covers the following topics: